wrexroad/autoplot_launcher/README.md

 Log files of the stdout and stderr streams are stored in $HOME/autoplot_data/log

 ## Prerequisites
-This is a bash script, so `bash` is required...
 `wget` is required for downloading version info and jar files.

 ## Installation